dev2021Remote/Human-Pose-Estimation/README.md

 ## Human Pose Estimation

 Create a visualization on the basis of the dataset of excersise movement.
-Here, dataset is the collection of points that is been collected with the help of the blasepoint, posenet etc.
+Here, dataset is the collection of points that is been collected with the help of the blazepose, posenet etc.

 ## Installation